UdelaRInterior/ansible-AlternC/README.md

 * [`60_alternc-slavdns.yml`](/defaults/main/60_alternc-slavdns.yml): accounts configuration for alternc-slavedns secondary servers' access
 * [`70_alternc-custom.yml`](/defaults/main/70_alternc-custom.yml): customization of alternc (Login page logo, panel menu logo and favicon customization )

-They include the debconf paramenters needed when installing AltenrC package and dependencies, as well as those needed to cofigure after the AltenrC panel
-(hosting web GUI).
+They include the debconf paramenters needed when installing AltenrC package and dependencies, as well as those needed to configure after the AltenrC panel (hosting web GUI).

 Almost all default values are those already provided by AlternC.
-Several default values are defined from ansible facts so you need to define only your specific values (like the desktop DNS if you want to define if different than the fqdn of the host).
-Tho role now allows to set and maintain almost all the parameters of AlternC.
+Several default values are defined from ansible facts so you need to define only your specific values (like the desktop DNS if you want to define it different than the fqdn of the host).
+The role now allows to set and maintain almost all the parameters of AlternC.

 ## Dependencies

-There are no required dependencies form other ansible roles, but the role provides examples of configuration parameters for PHP, suited for an AlternC installation, that can be set with the role [`udelarinterior.configure_php_ini` ](https://github.com/UdelaRInterior/ansible-role-configure-php-ini).
+There are no required dependencies from other ansible roles, but the role provides examples of configuration parameters for PHP, suited for an AlternC installation, that can be set with the role [`udelarinterior.configure_php_ini` ](https://github.com/UdelaRInterior/ansible-role-configure-php-ini).

 ## Playbook example